 Public Works officials immediately reviewed all water sample records and determined there was no threat to public health and the water was safe.
 A further human health risk assessment by independent experts confirmed the water was safe and no adverse health effects are likely to have occurred to customers, workers, or water plant visitors as a result of PCBs at the former plant.

 We are committed to the safe demolition of the old water treatment plant.
-In the FS, we have proposed a cleanup alternative that addresses Site contamination in the most protective and permanent manner to ensure the safety of our drinking water and to protect public health and the environment.
+The DCAP proposes a cleanup action that addresses Site contamination in the most protective and permanent manner to ensure the safety of our drinking water and to protect public health and the environment.

-The Department of Ecology supports this cleanup alternative and will soon accept public comment on the RI and FS documents.
-They are holding an online-only public meeting on March 23, 2020 to provide an overview of the RI and FS studies and answer questions from the public.
+The Department of Ecology supports this cleanup action and will hold an online-only public meeting on June 7, 2021 to provide an overview of the DCAP and answer questions from the public.